Purposes and Principles

 If the disciplinary matter is of a serious nature, but does not constitute gross misconduct then a Written Warning, which may be a Final Written Warning, may be issued.

 The written decision should outline the grounds relied upon for the action and the consequences of a recurrence or commission of subsequent, different acts of misconduct.
 The appeal procedure should also be confirmed.

-For former APT&C employees, the Written Warning or Final Written Warning will remain "live" on the employee's file for a period of 9 months.
+Written warnings will remain "live" on the employee's file for a period of 9 months.
 Final written warnings will remain “live” on the employee’s record for 12 months.

 After this time has elapsed, the warning cannot be referred to when establishing any subsequent disciplinary action to be taken against the employee.